davidu/FinancialLife/docs/01_first_simulation.md

 In this chapter, we are going to introduce the basic concepts of creating a simulation in order to analyse monetary flows and growth on bank accounts.

-In the following, financial_life will be abbreviated with fl.
+In the following, FinancialLife will be abbreviated with fl.

 Each simulation setup can be devided into three different steps: